 Place your right hand on the floor in front of your right foot.
 Carefully lift your left leg, keeping your left hip open and flex your left foot.
 Stretch your left arm skywards.
 When you feel balanced, look upwards.

 You could finish your sequence with any number of stretches.
-We especially like to finish off with the camel pose, boat pose, plow pose and finally, the child’s pose.
+We especially like to finish off with the camel pose, boat pose, plow pose and finally, the child’s pose - before you know it you’ll feel fresh as a daisy, ready to enjoy the summer sun.

 - Tags: rituals